Devnetly/SI_CAC_BACKEND/README.md

 ## Run the Django Server

+1. Follow `.env.template` to setup your database settings in the `.env`.

-1. Apply database migrations:
+2. Apply database migrations:

     ```bash
     python manage.py migrate
     ```

-2. Start the Django development server:
+3. Start the Django development server:

     ```bash
     python manage.py runserver
     ```

-3. Open your web browser and visit [http://localhost:8000](http://localhost:8000) to access the application.
+4. Open your web browser and visit [http://localhost:8000](http://localhost:8000) to access the application.

 ## Additional Notes